dreimeteralex/fachprojekt/README.md

 ## 📄 License

+Licensing is package-specific.
-This project's licensing is under development.
-Please refer to individual package licenses for specific components and check with the maintainers for usage permissions.
+Please refer to the license files inside each package and, if in doubt, clarify usage with the original project maintainers and your supervisor.

 ## 🙏 Acknowledgments